AV-Lab/av.github.io/policy.md

   - **Active Tasks**:
     - **[Pending X]**: Emphasize dependencies (e.g., "Vendor Approval").
-    - **[Continuous]**: For perpetual tasks with no specified end date.
     - **[Behind-the-Moon]**: For tasks with an open-ended timeline.
+    - **[Warning]**: This is a warning from the supervisor (or tasks coordinator) for not updating the task.
+Further delays may cause formal escalation through HR and GSO.

 - **Task Status Order**:
+  1. Warning.
-  1. Tasks without a status.
+  2. Tasks without a status.
-  2. Pending X.
+  3. Pending X.
-  3. Continuous.
   4. Behind-the-Moon.

 - **App Recommendation**: For convenience, consider the Planner mobile app.